Merlin Entertainments’ Legoland Florida Resort lights up the sky with Red, White & Boom!

 The Bricktastic Summer Continues

 Go Xtreme! returns this summer with jaw-dropping stunts on rollerblades, scooters, BMX bikes, and pogo sticks!
 All stunts are led by LEGO Minifigure Producer and his panel of fun guest judges.
-It’s high-flying, Xtreme family fun you won’t want to miss until July 31 (on select dates)!
+It’s high-flying, Xtreme family fun you won’t want to miss until July 31!

 Now through August 10, savor bold, limited-time bites like the A-maize-ing Empanada with creamy street corn, the tangy Mangonada with chamoy and Tajín, the Paradise Pollo Platter with mojo chicken and sweet plantains, and the refreshing Peaches N Cream Sundae layered with peach ice cream and caramel.
 One bite and you’ll know—summer never tasted so good!